 Fiji particularly excels in the sevens format – 14-minute games (seven minutes a half) featuring seven players a side on a full-size pitch, putting the onus on speed and flair – that was played for the first time in the Olympics last year.
 On a chilly evening in the northern outskirts of Rio, Fiji’s heroes delivered in style.
 Their breathtaking brand of rugby – all flowing passing moves, one-handed catches, behind-the-back passes, incredible speed and strength – was an eye-opener for many of the world’s media, not to mention hundreds of millions watching on TV.
 Bainimarama declared a public holiday after the win – not that he had much choice, with the country partying for days.

 But for Hong Kong Sevens fans, Fiji’s display, though still awe-inspiring, was unsurprising.
-The annual Cathay Pacific/HSBC Hong Kong Sevens, held this month over 7-9 April, has delighted in Fijian flair for 40 years.
+The annual Cathay Pacific/HSBC Hong Kong Sevens has delighted in Fijian flair for about 40 years.
 The crowd favourites have won 16 tournaments in Hong Kong, including four of the last five, and been finalists 26 times.

 ‘It’s a massive tournament that Fiji wants to watch and win,’ says Kaleca, whose two brothers played sevens and 15s for Fiji.
 ‘All eyes are on the team because of the atmosphere, the crowd and the history of the tournament.’